 Sources of Funds:

 Proceeds of the Bonds \$

-Debt Service Reserve Fund (Refunded Bonds)
+Debt Service Reserve Funds (from Refunded Bonds)

-Net Reoffering Premium
+Net Original Issue Premium

 Total \$

 Uses of Funds:

-Deposit with Prior Paying Agent for payment of the Refunded Bonds \$
+Refund the Refunded Bonds \$

-Costs of Issuance for the Bonds (including Underwriter's Discount)
+Costs of Issuance (including Underwriter's Discount)

 Total \$

 THE BONDS

 The following is a summary of certain terms and provisions of the Bonds.
 Reference is hereby made to the Bonds and the provisions with respect thereto in the Bond Ordinance for the detailed terms and provisions thereof.